EpiphanyPrinting/Qidi-Plus-4-Bed-plate-object-detection/README.md

 Let's be clear this is a mod, I am not responsible for your printer or any damages that could occur.
 I have done some testing with it but make no gaurrentees.
 Make sure you create a back up of klipper + Config files incase you want to revert or mess up along the way.

+# Things to know
+Anytime after a manual home the printer will need to be put back into position to read the empty bed.
+X5 Y300 Z140 Anytime you change build plates or damage one enought that it appears as a defect you will need to retake the empty bed photos.
+See step 6.
+Obviously if the camera cant see it then it can't be detected so don't go leaving stuff in the front right corner where the camera can't see.

+#Temporary problems
+The End print macro sends it to the bottom of the printer everytime.
+I believe this is being caused by the end gcode in orca slicer.
+Will look into that soon

 # Step one - Installing Open CV to the klippy python enviorment
 First we need to SSH into the printer.
 You can do this however you feel like.
 See https://github.com/qidi-community/Plus4-Wiki/blob/main/content/ssh-access/README.md